-- to encourage its members and staff to continue to upgrade their education and training • for the purpose of having better informed and more capable people available to serve the public. - to continue the employee's regular pay, if the continuing education and training must be taken during working hours.
-The employee will not be paid or compensated for time if the continuing education and training is taken outside of work hours.
+- to continue the employee's regular pay, if the continuing education and training must be taken during working hours.
+The employee will not be paid or compensated for time if the continuing education and training is taken outside of work hours. - to compensate members of council a per diem and other expenses as per the council remuneration by-law in place at the time of the education or training.